 It could have been that the clothes came out extremely clean.
 It could have been the sound and how they were captivated by the sound of the machine.
 It could have been the changeover from hard labour to just a button-driven miracle.
 Hans chose the button-driven miracle.
 But as you can see, he could have chosen anything as long as he used emotions to drive home the story.

 You can feel the excitement, the awe, as Hans tells the story.
-And it's these set of emotions that keeps the drama going and the heart pulsating.
+And it's these sets of emotions that keep the drama going and the heart pulsating.

 Which brings us to this bizarre set of conclusions